 A package for sending notifications to LaMetric Time.

 lmnotify is a package for sending notifications to LaMetric Time.
-To achieve this, the package encapsulates the REST API calls to the LaMetric webpage.
+To achieve this, the package encapsulates the REST API calls that are sent to the LaMetric device.

-The easiest way for installing lmnotify is via pip:
+The easiest way to install the lmnotify module is via pip:

 pip install lmnotify